 2. Use recovery tools

-Recovery tools are computer programs which are used to recover permanently deleted files on your Windows PC.
+Recovery tools are computer programs that are used to recover permanently deleted files on your Windows PC.
 We have free and premium recovery tools, which you can use to recover deleted audio files on your Windows PC.

 You can also use Recuva, a recovery tool developed by Piriform which is easy to use.
 The free software has simplified GUI wizard, which makes it easy to search for common file types most especially audio files.
 However, you can run the program from your Windows PC and from an external storage device e.g. USB drive.

 You can also use Recuva to scan your corrupt or formatted hard drive so as to recover deleted audio files.
 Recuva is compatible with Windows OS (Windows 10, Windows 8 (including Windows 8.1), Windows 7, Windows Vista, Windows XP, and even Windows Server versions).